txhammer68/docs/index.md

 * Mail and messages are static for now, need work on using O-auth to get gmail inbox count

 NOTES:
-using systemd to update calendar events and temperature, as kscrenlocker does not allow internet access for security. maybe someone with better qml skills could show me a better way in pure qml... still a WIP, use at ur own risk!
+Using systemd to update calendar events and temperature, as kscrenlocker does not allow internet access for security. maybe someone with better qml skills could show me a better way in pure qml... still a WIP, use at ur own risk!